Krittika20/polymer.js-todoList/README.md

-# TodoList WebApp Using polymer.js
+# TodoList webApp using polymer.js